furqanRupom/manage-user-app/README.md

 ## Contributing
 We value your contributions!
 Heres how can you get space to contriubtes :

-- **Report Issues:** If you get any bugs dot hasited to or shy to report it.
+- **Report Issues:** If you get any bugs don't hasited to or shy to report it.
 - **Contribute Code:** Developers, you can contribute by following the steps below:
     1. Fork this repository
     2. Clone the forked repository